che-wf/che-wf/README.md

 ### Hi there, I'm Josh.
 I'm Frontend Engineer based in Colorado Springs, CO.
-- 👨🏻‍💻 My current stack is React, PHP, MySQL
+- 👨🏻‍💻 My current focuus is on React
 - 🌱 I’m currently learning more Python paired with Rasberry Pi and also Arduino

 **Languages:**